 Every edge collection also has an automatically created edge index.
-The edge index provides quick access to documents by either their \\from or \\to\ attributes.
+The edge index provides quick access to documents by either their from or to attributes.
 It can therefore be used to quickly find connections between vertex documents and is invoked when the connecting edges of a vertex are queried.

-Edge indexes are used from within AQL when performing equality lookups on \from or \to values in an edge collections.
-There are also dedicated functions to find edges given their \from or \to values that will always make use of the edge index:
+Edge indexes are used from within AQL when performing equality lookups on from or to values in an edge collections.
+There are also dedicated functions to find edges given their from or to values that will always make use of the edge index:

 '''

 db.collection.edges("<from-value>");

-db.collection.edges("<to-value>");

 db.collection.outEdges("<from-value>");

-db.collection.outEdges("<to-value>");
+db.collection.outEdges("<from-value>");

 db.collection.inEdges("<from-value>");

-db.collection.inEdges("<to-value>");
+db.collection.inEdges("<from-value>");

 '''